FAQ: International Applicants

 If I’m an international student, do I need to complete additional forms?

-Yes, all candidates from schools outside the United States, including U.S. citizens studying outside the United States, must submit the International Supplement to the Secondary School Report found on the Common Application.
-Please print this form, fill out the top portion, and have your secondary school counselor complete and submit it.
+No. Candidates from schools outside the United States, including U.S. citizens studying outside the United States, must simply complete and submit the the Common Application.

 What if I’m an international student and wish to apply for financial aid?